-It comes in handy considering that the Flight Line provides aircraft parking for the university’s fleet of 42 Cessna Skyhawks, 10 Diamond DA42 L-360s, and the Super Decathlon.
-The ERAU Flying Club’s two (2) Maules and two (2) Cessna 172s are also parked on the ramp.
+It comes in handy considering that the Flight Line provides aircraft parking for the university’s fleet of 62 Cessna Skyhawks and 10 Diamond DA42-VI.
 There is also extra aircraft parking available for the convenience of those visitors that prefer to fly rather than drive.

 Flight Line Webcams